Stoughton, Massachusetts: History

 Stoughton's train station was built in 1888, and is the only one in Massachusetts to house a clock tower.
 The station is unique in another way as it was built out of stones from a West Street quarry that belonged to Stoughton resident Myron Gilbert.
 In 1974, it was listed on the National Register of Historic Places.
 Over one million dollars was raised to restore the station to its original luster in time for the 100th anniversary.
 In 2009, however, the MBTA permanently closed the station, which stood at the terminus of the Stoughton Branch of the MBTA's Providence/Stoughton Line.
 The building still stood but remained closed to the public as of 2015.
 In 2015, members of Town Meeting voted to purchase the train station from the state.
+Stoughton's train station was used as a filming location in the movie Little Women.
+In the film’s final scene, the station appears as the train depot for Concord, Massachusetts.
+At the time of production, the station’s interior remained largely unchanged from its original 19th‑century design, making it an appropriate and historically accurate setting for the period depicted.
 Plans for use of the property are being developed by the Community Preservation Committee.

 On May 9, 2013, a weak, brief, and unexpected tornado touched down in Stoughton, with minor damage occurring.
 The tornado was rated EF0 on the Enhanced Fujita scale after the National Weather Service office in Taunton, Massachusetts confirmed this tornado in a damage survey on May 10.
+During the 2022 blizzard, Stoughton recorded 30.9 inches of snow, the highest total in Massachusetts.
+By early morning the following day, large snowbanks—some more than six feet high—were visible throughout the downtown area, and sidewalk conditions varied as cleanup efforts continued.